mathew-j-davis/shuttle/docs/readme_development.md

 ### File Processing

-The main file processing workflow:
+The main file processing workflow in Shuttle has been enhanced with file tracking:

+1. **Initialize Components**
+   - Create DailyProcessingTracker for metrics tracking
+   - Load configuration and set up other components

+2. **Process Files**
-1. Discover files in source directory
+   - Discover files in source directory
-2. Check if files are safe and stable
+   - Check if files are safe and stable
-3. Copy to quarantine directory
+   - Calculate file hash during quarantine copy
+   - Register files with DailyProcessingTracker
-4. Scan files for malware
+   - Scan files for malware
-5. Process based on results:
+   - Process based on results:
-   - Clean: Move to destination
+     - Success: Move to destination
      - Suspect: Archive or let Defender handle
+     - Failed: Log and handle errors
+   - Update tracking with final outcome
+   - Optionally delete source files

+3. **Shutdown**
+   - Handle any pending files
+   - Generate processing summary
+   - Save metrics and tracking data
+   - Clean up temporary resources

 ### Configuration Loading